ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 As a distributed agency, we know how important it is to have reliable technology.
 We expect you to have current and working equipment so you’re able to effectively do your job.

 You will have a $900 stipend available to you on your day of hire to use toward any technology or work-related services that best suit your needs.
 The stipend is not considered cash — it is an annual budget available to you that expires and renews at the end of each 1-year period.
-Please use your personal credit card for any item you want to purchase and submit the receipt for reimbursement via Compt within 60 days of the date on your receipt.
-If for any reason it's not possible for you to purchase the item on your own or if any one item is more than $250, please talk with Dani before you purchase.
-If you submit a receipt in Compt without pre-approval, it may take more than one pay period before we can reimsburse you.
+Please get pre-approval from Dani for all purchases.
+If you submit a receipt in Compt without pre-approval, we may not be able to reimburse you.
+You'll use your personal credit card for any item you want to purchase and submit the receipt for reimbursement via Compt within 60 days of the date on your receipt.
 Please note:

-* Compt submissions get approved on the Tuesday of every pay week.
-If you have submitted your expenses by then, they'll show up on your next paycheck.
+* Compt submissions get approved on the 1st of each month.
+If you have submitted your expenses by then, they'll show up by your last paycheck of that month.
 * You will retain ownership of any item purchased with this stipend.
 * Because this stipend is a budget rather than cash, you are not owed any remaining balance if you leave the company for any reason.